By: Danielle Costley

 Go to one of Northam’s cafés for a coffee or breakfast, then stroll along the quiet streets, discovering shops, craft and art galleries.

-Northam has the second highest number of historically significant buildings in the state.
+When it comes to its rich history, Northam has the second highest number of historically significant buildings in the State.
 Under the premiership of Sir John Forrest in the 1890’s, Northam was a thriving township with some 180 buildings of heritage significance.

 Visit Morby Cottage, the first European settler’s house (built in 1836) that is open to the public on Sundays.
 The Northam Town Hall, which was built in the late 1800’s, used to screen movies until 1930.
 The Post Office (built in 1873) is renowned for a visit by Prince Charles to the site in 1979, where he planted a tree.